astropy/astroquery/docs/mast/mast.rst

 `MAST Moving Target TESScut API <https://mast.stsci.edu/tesscut/docs/getting_started.html#moving-target-cutouts>`__ and returns a target pixel file, with format described `here <https://astrocut.readthedocs.io/en/latest/astrocut/file_formats.html#path-focused-target-pixel-files>`__.
-The moving_target is an optional bool argument where `True` signifies that the accompanying ``objectname`` input is the object name or ID understood by the
+The moving_target is an optional bool argument where `True` signifies that the accompanying ``objectname`` input is the object name or ID understood by the `JPL Horizon ephemerades interface <https://ssd.jpl.nasa.gov/horizons.cgi>`__.
-`JPL Horizon ephemerades interface <https://ssd.jpl.nasa.gov/horizons.cgi>`__.
-The default value for moving_target is set to False.
+The default value for ``moving_target`` is set to `False`.
 Therefore, a non-moving target can be input simply with either the objectname or coordinates.

 .. doctest-remote-data::